Drude model: AC field

 The plasma frequency represents a plasma oscillation resonance or plasmon.
 The plasma frequency can be employed as a direct measure of the square root of the density of valence electrons in a solid.
 Observed values are in reasonable agreement with this theoretical prediction for a large number of materials.
 Below the plasma frequency, the dielectric function is negative and the field cannot penetrate the sample.
 Light with angular frequency below the plasma frequency will be totally reflected.
-Above the plasma frequency the light waves can penetrate the sample, a typical example are alkaline metals that becomes transparent in the range of ultraviolet radiation.
+Above the plasma frequency the light waves can penetrate the sample, a typical example is alkaline metals that becomes transparent in the range of ultraviolet radiation.

 Thermal conductivity of metals

 One great success of the Drude model is the explanation of the Wiedemann-Franz law.
 This was due to a fortuitous cancellation of errors in Drude's original calculation.
 Drude predicted the value of the Lorenz number: